batuhanoglkc/BoutiqueDatabase/README.md

-Term project for "INF324 - Relational Databases" course.
+Designed a sample database for MSSQL, term project for "INF324 - Relational Databases" course.